Evaluating Counterfactual Policies Using Instruments: What assumptions help tighten the identified set?

-\paragraph{Bounds on average disagreements.} Instead of restricting pairwise disagreements between judges, we can alternatively bound disagreements between groups of judges.
+\paragraph{Bounds on average disagreements.} The results above can easily be adapted if we wish to weaken \cref{eqn:disagreement-bounds} by only bounding the \emph{average} pairwise disagreement between groups of judges.
 For concreteness, consider the quota policy from our empirical applications in \Cref{sec:empirical-apps}, which asks the bottom 90\% of judges to match the release rate of the most lenient decile.
 Let $\mathcal{Q}$ denote the set of judges in the bottom nine deciles of leniency, who are subject to the quota, and let $\mathcal{Q}^c$ denote the top decile of judges, who are not subject to the quota.
 To bound the average disagreement between the two groups of judges under the counterfactual, we can impose the average disagreement probability bound